ironsheep/Omega2-GarageDoorSensor-MQTT2HA-Daemon/README.md

 ### Omega2+ Device MQTT Discovery

-The Omega2 Garage Door device is reported as:
+The Omega2 Garage Door Sensor device is reported as:

 | Name            | Description |
 |-----------------|-------------|